blbadger/blbadger.github.io/entropy-models.md

 As expected, there is higher loss for entropy estimation models when applied to full-context inputs compared to all inputs, although this is also the case for causal models to a lesser extent.
 This is a relatively small loss difference, however, and is nearly constant per model over 300k training steps.

+We can also observe the cross-entropy losses of entropy estimation and causal language models when all inputs contain the full context window (here $n_{ctx}=1024$) of non-pad tokens, which can be done by packing tokens from various documents into each context window as necessary.
+In this case, each sample contains tokens from one or more (possibly several) documents concatenated into one sequence, and again we use the FineWeb as our data source.
+After training an encoder-decoder entropy estimation model and causal model on this dataset, we find a hearly identical difference in losses as the full-context loss above: the entropy estimation model reaches a CEL of 2.535 compared to 2.642 for the causal model at 200k training steps (7 billion tokens).

 ### Embedding Quantization

 In the section above, we assumed an 8 bit per parameter quantization would be possible with minimal loss.
 Is this a reasonable assumption?